 Audiobooks are a nice way you can make additional income off the publication of your book.
 If you have a publisher, they will likely handle the creation of your eBook and audiobook, but if you’ve self-published you can also publish your book as an audiobook and make additional income from your already created content.
 Always be repurposing that content, boys and girls!

-Amazon owns a platform specific to audiobooks, ACX, Audiobook Creation Exchange, so you can almost seamlessly publish your print book in audio format and make additional income.
-Every audiobook you make on ACX will be available on Audible, Amazon, and iTunes, but if you grant Audible exclusive distribution rights, then you'll earn royalties of 40%.
+Amazon owns a platform specific to audiobooks, ACX (Audiobook Creation Exchange), so you can almost seamlessly publish your print book in audio format and make additional income.
+Every audiobook you make on ACX will be available on Audible, Amazon, and iTunes, and if you grant them exclusive distribution rights, you'll earn royalties of 40%.
 What’s convenient about the program is that it caters to the tech savvy or the technically challenged.
 Once you enroll in the program, in order to create your audiobook, you’ll need to either narrate it yourself or allow someone else to narrate it for a percentage of the royalties.
 If you have a decent voice, the recording equipment or access to a studio, and the time to record and upload your book in sections as required by ACX, then you may consider narrating your own audiobook so you keep the majority of the royalties.

 On the other hand, if you’d like to opt to have a narrator voice the audio for your book, that is an available option directly through the ACX program.
 Your narrator and you will make a deal, and he or she will either get paid per finished hour or get a portion of the earned royalties, and for some that’s a small price to pay to get a book into an audiobook and make additional income from the content.
 If your shaking voice or lack of tech-spertise is stopping you from creating your audiobook, you are missing out on income.
 What do you have to lose by allowing a narrator to record the content in exchange for a portion of the royalties you would otherwise not receive if you opted not to add an audiobook?
 Not to mention, audiobooks are currently part of the fastest growing segment of the publishing industry.
 According to the American Association of Publishers, 43,000 new audiobooks were produced in 2015 alone, and sales grew by 37.8%.
 I don’t know about you, but that’s an audience I don’t want to miss out on!

-Now I’d like to share my production process with you, so you can see how easy it can be to get your book in audio format.
+Now I’d like to share my audiobook production process for Authorpreneur with you, so you can see how easy it can be to get your book in audio format.

 First, I logged into ACX and searched for my book.
 Once I found it, I claimed it as my own.
 Since I am the President of Transcendent Publishing, I did not have to verify that I own the audio rights for my book.
 If you are represented by a publisher, be sure to check with them first.
 Usually your publisher will oversee the audiobook production process, just as they would for your print book and eBook.
 However, if you are self-published, you are welcome to claim your books through ACX.